 A combination of industry and policy forces have recently changed the shape of Australia’s R&D sector, making it a prime location for Asian, European and North American companies seeking to complete first-in-human and early phase clinical trials.
 While such policies are attracting foreign talent and investment, a question arises as to how to facilitate the rapid strengthening of Australian capabilities in adaptive, group sequential and Bayesian designs, which would be necessary to ensure the efficiency of such early phase trials.

-As an extension of its growth into Asia, Cytel is pioneering efforts to help close the biometrics and skills gap in Australia by working with local clinicians to support the design and implementation of more complex early phase clinical trials.
+As an extension of its growth into Asia, Cytel is pioneering efforts to help close the biometrics skills and services gap in Australia by working with local clinicians to support the design and implementation of more complex early phase clinical trials.
 As a first step in this process, Cytel scientists are now members of ARCS, the Association of Regulatory and Clinical Scientists to the Australian Pharmaceutical Industry, and will be attending this year’s ARCS conference in May 2022.

 Adaptive and Bayesian Designs in Early Phase Development

 According to James Matcham, VP of Strategic Consulting at Cytel, adaptations in early phase trial design are equipped to handle questions regarding dosage, patient population, safety and confirmatory efficacy.
 In 2022 James designed a Bayesian Basket study to help an Asian biotech find the optimal indication for a new medicine, shaving months off of the clinical development process.

 Writes James, “In early-phase trials the maximum use of the accumulating data in near-real time is paramount.”